 Domestic fixed income investments may include U.S. Government and Federal Agency obligations, corporate bonds, debentures, commercial paper, certificates of deposit, Yankee bonds, mortgage backed securities and other instruments deemed prudent by the investment managers.
-No more than 6% of the market value of LASERS' domestic fixed income assets may be invested in the debt securities of any one issuer, except one manager may hold up to 10% of the portfolio in a single security (at market).
+No more than 6% of the market value of LASERS' domestic fixed income assets may be invested in the debt securities of any one issuer, except one manager may hold up to 10% of the portfolio in a single security (at market) with a minimum of thirty (30) securities.
 None of the above limitations on issues and issuers shall apply to obligations of U.S. Government and Federal Agencies as defined in the most current issue of Moody's Bond Record.